Basic Features

 Memory Filters

-Use memory filters when retrieving memories to filter by specific agents, meta information, time ranges, and other conditions.
+Use memory filters during retrieval to filter by memory source, tags, metadata, time range, and other conditions.

 1. When to Use Memory Filters